Glossary

 To remove a ship from water to a dry basin, typically for repairs

-Dynamic positioning (DP or DPS) is a computer controlled system that automatically keeps a ship in its position and heading (called “on station”) by using her own propellers and thrusters.
+Dynamic positioning (DP or DPS) is a computer controlled system that automatically keeps a ship in its position and heading (called “on station”) by using her own propellers and thrusters

-- Eocene Layer of Mysterious Originsearch for term
+Eocene Layer of Mysterious Origin

 (ELMO) Period of global warming that occurred approximately 53.7 million years ago (Ma).
 It appears to be the second major hyperthermal that punctuated the long-term warming trend from the Late Paleocene through the early Eocene (58 to 50 Ma).

-- Extended Core Barrel (XCB)search for term
+Extended Core Barrel (XCB)

 The Extended Core Barrel (XCB) coring system is used in sedimentological, climate, and paleoceanographic studies.The XCB is used to recover 9.5 m long core samples from soft to moderately hard formations.
 The XCB is typically deployed when the formation becomes too stiff to piston core (i.e., upon piston coring "refusal") or when it is not hard enough to permit efficient recovery with the Rotary Core Barrel (RCB).
 The XCB cutting shoe extends ahead of the main bit in soft sediments but retracts into the main bit as the weight on bit increases when firm lithologies are encountered.
 The XCB uses the same bottom-hole assembly (BHA) as the Advanced Piston Corer (APC).

 The fantail is an overhang at the extreme rear of the ship.
-On The JR, it is the same as the poop deck.
+On The JR, it is the same as the poop deck

 A partial deck above the main deck at the bow